 Income tax payments are typically classified as operating activities.
 However, IAS 7 mandates alternative classifications if they can be clearly associated with financing or investing activities (IAS 7.35-36).
 Nonetheless, classifications outside of operating activities are uncommon.

 Notably, IAS 7 does not specify how to classify VAT payments, and there are two prevailing approaches in practice: these payments can either be consolidated with the receipt/payment of the associated receivable/payable, or presented separately.

 Changes in ownership interests in subsidiaries and other businesses

-Transaction costs relating to business combinations should be reported in operating activities as they are not capitalised and therefore cannot be included in investing activities.
-It gets more complicated with contingent consideration recognised at acquisition date at fair value with corresponding debit entry allocated to acquired assets or goodwill.
-The amount of such a contingent consideration can change as a result of events that occurred after the acquisition date (e.g. achieving a specified revenue target) and, when paid, it should be split between operating and investing activities, i.e. the amount recognised at acquisition date should be reported under investing activities (unless it was financing…) and the remaining amount under operating activities.
+IAS 7.39-42B delve into the changes in ownership interests in subsidiaries and other businesses, incorporating certain disclosure and classification requirements.
+Transaction costs associated with business combinations should be shown as operating activities, as they are not capitalised and, thus, cannot be incorporated in investing activities.
+The situation becomes more intricate with contingent consideration, recognised at the acquisition date at fair value, with a corresponding debit entry attributed to acquired assets or goodwill.
+The value of such contingent consideration may fluctuate due to post-acquisition events (e.g., achieving a specified revenue target).
+When paid, it should be apportioned between operating and investing activities.
+The amount recognised at the acquisition date is reported under investing activities, with the remaining balance allocated to operating activities.